willduff/mixedreality-enthusiast-guide/docs/before-you-start.md

 ## Make sure your PC is connected to the internet

 Check that your PC is connected to the Internet.
 You will need to download drivers and some additional software to get Windows Mixed Reality up and running.
+If your Wi-Fi network connection is set to metered, change it to unmetered.
+[Learn more](https://support.microsoft.com/en-us/help/4028458/windows-metered-connections-in-windows-10)

 ## Make sure that you have a large, open space